royalmo/royalmo/README.md

 Although you will see them in much more detail in my website, I work a lot with **Python** (using Discord.py, Tkinter, Telepot, ... ).
 As I love this language, I've also done things in Java, C#, C++, JS, and many more.

-I am now planning to get better skills with **Unity**, and everything that is involved into it: music composition, 3D designs, C# coding, animations...
+I am now planning to get better skills with **Unity**, and everything that is involved into it: music composition, 3D designs, C# coding, animations... .
+That's why I'm currently making a videogame.

 Here you will all my public GitHub projects (not all of them have an article on my website).